TitusTom/Sentiment-Tone-Nature-Classifiction-of-Tweets/Readme.md

 # Sentiment, Tone, and Nature Classifiction of Tweets

-This script is used to classify labeled tweets.
+This script is used to classify labeled tweets using an SVM classifier.

 The following are the recommended classes for each label.
 Sentiment : Postive, Neutral, Negative
 Tone      : Passive, Active, Agressive
 Nature    : Casual, Serious

+Twitter dataset not provided due to it's sensitive nature.
+This script should work for any custom labeled twitter dataset.
 ## Prerequisites

 1. CSV file of tweets in the following format: